wonma/100-days-of-code/log.md

 **Thoughts**
 - I'm happy to meet these array methods again!
 I need to understand 'sort' method better.

+---
+### Day 24: November 9, Wednesday

+**Today's Progress** Advanced React(Coursera): Controlled Form Component
+- Learned how to create a controlled form using React state.
+- Implemented PasswordValidationCheck message component
+- Learned how to setup 'select' element for updating its values
+- Learned how to make the submit button disabled until the form values are all valid.

+**Thoughts**
+- I'm getting more comfortable working with form elements.
+This mini project left me with a lot of questions.
+I'll take a deeper look at them and ask a question to the course dicussion room!

 <!--
 ### Day 1: June 27, Monday